mkalka1/mkalka1.github.io/index.md

 With my background in engineering, management by profession and recently acquired expertise in the area of machine learning, I am excited to share my next generation portfolio for you all to explore the power of predictive analytics.

+### Professional Background

+Management / Technology professional with proven ability to lead Strategic Initiatives for about 20+ years within Financial/Payment Industry, Healthcare, Oil & Gas.
+Strong experience in enterprise-wide Transformation Programs using LEAN principles and by applying Project / Program Management, Process Improvement and Change Management skills.
+Effective Relationship Management, Conflict Management / Negotiation skills to achieve Corporate Profitability.
+Expertise in providing strategic direction, coaching / mentoring, and professional development to the team.

 ### Project Portfolio

 - [120 Years of Olympic History and Results - Exploratory Data Analysis](https://github.com/mkalka1/nextgen-portfolio/tree/main/120%20Years%20of%20Olympic%20History%20and%20Results%20-%20Exploratory%20Data%20Analysis)